Why You Need to Stage Your Home in the Colorado Springs Market…

 Your Home Will Sell Faster = Less Headaches and Hassle

-The Colorado Springs days on the market is between 60 and 142 days!
-In Colorado Springs, staged homes average 53 days on the market.
-However, the majority of homes staged by Front Range Stage averaged 20 days on the market.
+The Colorado Springs days on market is the lowest it’s been in years!
+However, even 15 extra days on the market can result in an extra monthly payment while waiting to close.
+The majority of homes staged by Front Range Stage average 20 days on the market.
+Because we stage homes in the luxury category, our overall average reflects that.
 Don’t be inconvenienced longer than necessary with a home that sits…stage it into a home that sells!

-Colorado Springs is a “seller’s market” right now but homes still need to look their best to bring in Full Price offers.
+Although Colorado Springs is a “seller’s market” right now, homes still need to look their best to bring in Full Price offers and competing offers.
 The Housing Affordability Index is the most favorable since tracking began in 1970.
 Take advantage of this record high affordability factor by increasing interest in YOUR home…stage to increase traffic to your doorstep and start that bidding war!

 The Cost of Staging Doesn’t Cost A Dime…